chromaxyz/reflex/docs/IMPLEMENTERS.md

 In the case of a `multi-proxy module`, the storage slot will only contain the `moduleId`.
 This is because during an upgrade, `single-proxy modules` just have to update this one spot, whereas `multi-proxy modules` would otherwise need to update every corresponding entry in the internal `_relations` mapping.

 At this point we know the message is originating from a legitimate proxy, so the last 20 bytes can be assumed to correspond to an actual `msg.sender` who invoked a proxy.
 The length of the calldata is checked.
-It should be at least `4 + 4 + 20 bytes` long, which corresponds to:
+It should be at least `4 + 20 bytes` long, which corresponds to:

-- `4 bytes` for the `dispatch()` selector.
 - `4 bytes` for selector used to call the proxy (non-standard ABI invocations and fallback methods are not supported in modules).
 - `20 bytes` for the trailing `msg.sender`.

-The `Dispatcher` then takes the received calldata and strips off the `dispatch()` selector, and then appends its view of `msg.sender` (`caller()` in assembly), which corresponds to the proxy's address.
+The `Dispatcher` then takes the received calldata and appends its view of `msg.sender` (`caller()` in assembly), which corresponds to the proxy's address.
 This results in the following:

 ```
 [original calldata (N bytes)][original msg.sender (20 bytes)][proxy addr (20 bytes)]